yeshancqcq/GEO-NER-DATA-2020/README.md

 # NER Dataset for Geology
-### GEO_NER_DATA_2020.txt
-A semi-manually annotated NER (named entity recognition) dataset for the domain of geology.
-It contains **abstracts** of all _articles_ published in and before 2020 on the following journals:
-- _Nature Geoscience_
-- _Geology_
-- _Earth and Planetary Science Letters_

-Data source: Scopus

 ### GEO_NER_DATA_casual.txt
-Another dataset containing annotated geoscience-related texts from blogs, wikipedia, k-12 science books, and intro-level textbooks.
+A semi-manually annotated NER dataset containing geoscience-related texts from intro-level textbooks, blogs, wikipedia, and some other online resources.

 ### Labelled entities: